 Traveling and discovering other countries and cultures is great fun.
 But travel does have a negative impact on the environment.
 Firstly, the amount of CO2-emissions depends on your means of transport.
 Unless you walk everywhere, your movement is going to have some type of negative consequence for the environment.
 In addition, tourism can have negative consequences for the local environment in the countries we visit.
 Of course, this also applies if you are on holiday in your own country.
 Sustainable travel is tourism that watches out for the planet, and very essential if we want to keep enjoying everything this beautiful planet has to offer.

-If you live vegan, you are often more aware of taking care of your surroundings.
+If you live vegan, you are often more aware of taking care of your surroundings more so if you are also a minimalist (like me).
 It may even be the main reason for choosing a vegan lifestyle!
 Regardless, there are many reasons to consider the well-being of people and the environment on your holiday.
 We offer you some ways, you can easily implement yourself, for sustainable travel improvements.

 It's not the first thing that comes to mind when you think about sustainable travel, but you can support the local community by buying souvenirs.
 Make sure to buy souvenirs that are handcrafted locally and, if possible, buy them directly from the artisan.
 Don't buy your souvenirs from a large retailer or at the airport.
 These items are often mass produced abroad.
 Also refrain from buying things like t-shirts which are mass produced in low-cost countries and will not support the local community.